laxmigurung/Fortune_Maker_Game/README.md

 generates four number combination between 0 and 7.
 Similarly, player gets to guess the number that computer generated following all the requirements to guess.

+# Focuses
+- This game is played in CLI, with different font colors to make it a bit colorful for the eyes.
+- Player accesses to the game by inputing their username and email.

 There is two level is this game.
 1. Land (easier than sky)
 2. Sky

 Each level contains few attempts and player also gets hint option to guess.
+- Land : This level, player gets hint that displays the computer number with the position.
+-Sky: This level, player gets hint that indicates particular position contains either even orr odd number.

 # All the requirements for the program to successfully run are listed in requirements.txt file.